-7 Central heating
+7. Central heating a.

-a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).

-Yes

 If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).

-Gas

-If you have answered yes, please answer the three questions below:

-- (i) When was your central heating system or partial central heating system installed?
-Prior to me moving in - (ii) Do you have a maintenance contract for the central heating system?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-British home care - contract ended January w

-(iii) When was your maintenance agreement last renewed?
-(Please provide the month and year).

-8 Energy Performance Certificate

-Does your property have an Energy Performance Certificate which is less than 10 years old?

-Yes

-9 Issues that may have affected your property

-a.
+Gas combi boiler If you have answered yes, please answer the three questions below: ☐ Yes ☐ No ☐ Partial (i) When was your central heating system or partial central heatinstalled?Boiler March 2022.
+Overall system installed 2000 ng system (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: Boiler serviced by Scotia Property Heating ☐ Yes ☑ No (iii) When was your maintenance agreement last renewed?
+(Pleas month and year).
+Last serviced March 2024 e provide the 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ☑ No 9.
+Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?

-If you have answered yes, is the damage the subject of any outstanding insurance claim?
+If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☑ No ☐ Yes ☐ No b.

-b.
 Are you aware of the existence of asbestos in your property?

-10 Services
+If you have answered yes, please give details: ☐ Yes ☑ No